Cognigy/Documentation/docs/live-agent/settings/account-settings.md

 ### Notification Sound

+You add a notification sound to the push notifications you configured.
 To configure the notification sound, follow these steps:

 1. Go to **Settings > Account Settings**.
 2. From the **Sound** list in the **Notification Sound** section, select one of the following options:
     - **Default** — a short sound is triggered when you send or receive a message.
     - **Custom** — the **Sound URL** field appears.
 Enter the URL for the sound file you want to set as audio notification.
-The supported formats for the sound file are `.m4a`, `.mp3`, `.wav`, and `.ogg`.
 For example, `https://commondatastorage.googleapis.com/codeskulptor-assets/jump.ogg`.
-The notification sound is triggered when you send or receive a message.
+The notification sound is triggered when a push notification is triggered.
 Use a notification sound between 3 and 5 seconds, as longer notification sounds may overlap if you send or receive consecutive messages rapidly.

 For more information, read the [Notifications](../notifications.md) documentation.